This post may contain affiliate links.

 What I love about animalEO is that I can put these on my dogs without fear of causing injury.
 The “RTU” means ready to use; I can use these directly from the bottle or I can dilute them further if the scent is still too strong for one of my dogs.
 So far, I haven't had to do this with these oils.

 Although it's tempting, I do not recommend buying random oils from other brands and using them in place of animalEO.
 While I was a skeptic for a long time, I've been using these oils for more than six months and I have not been disappointed.
 (Thanks again for the friendly reminders, Diane).

 And before you tell me that essential oils are dangerous for pets, please take a moment and visit Dr. Shelton's website to learn more.
 She also has a valuable desk reference guide for using her oils with pets.

 2 – Kin+Kind Flea & Tick Dog and Cat Spray

 I started using Kin+Kind Flea and Tick Spray in 2020 after trying to figure out if Wondercide was still effective on my dogs.
 They changed an ingredient after they lost sourcing and the social media world had a mild meltdown.
-Usually, I roll my eyes to these things, but this time around I paid attention.
+Usually, I roll my eyes at these things, but this time around I paid attention.
 And the news of Wondercide's change inspired me to check out other products and in walks Kin+Kind.

 It works great for my dogs.

-Kin+Kind recently announced a new relationship with Phillips Pet Food & Supplies that will expand their distribution across the US.
+Kin+Kind recently announced a new relationship with Phillips Pet Food & Supplies that will expand its distribution across the US.
 So if you weren't able to get Kin+Kind in the past, check with your local independent pet store about adding Kin+Kind to their store shelves before flea/tick season starts.

 3 – CocoTherapy Coconut Oil